ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 ### When to Work on Usability

-Still accordig to Nielsen's article, **Usability** plays its role in every stage of the software design process.
+The role of **Usability** in the software life cycle is another point that Nielsen emphasizes, as it should play its role in every stage of the software design process.

-Not only this, but defering user testing till later could amount a impossible batch of problems to fix, and even causes structural problems that could demand a rearchitecting maneuver.
+Not only this, but still according the author, the simple decision to defer user testing till later in the software design could amount a impossible batch of problems to fix, and even causes structural problems that could demand a rearchitecting maneuver.

 And to inform this iterative approach he says that fast and cheap individual studies would brings flexibility to the project: